ddddrrrrr44/CIS_17C_Lab_03/README.md

 # Lab 03 - Linked Lists

-This lab implements a singly linked list data structure, introducing pointer manipulation and dynamic node management in C++.
+This lab implements a singly linked list data structure with a focus on the list reversal algorithm, introducing pointer manipulation and dynamic node management in C++.

 ## Files in this Directory
 - `google_test/`: Directory containing Google Test files